12 Top-Rated Things to Do in Wenatchee, WA

 Ohme Gardens is a nine-acre alpine garden just north of city limits.
 This manicured natural space was the private garden of Herman and Ruth Ohme for over 40 years, beginning in 1929.
 Today, the county maintains Ohme Gardens for the public to enjoy.

 The grounds of Ohme Gardens are an incredible showcase of high-alpine scenery.
 Creative stone walkways navigate the property, meandering between reflective pools and rushing waterfalls.

 The gardens have a mystical sense, especially upon encountering the hobbit-like benches and shelters built over the last 90 years.
 And with stunning Cascade Mountain views on the horizon, there's plenty to encourage a slow pace while exploring.

 Ohme Gardens is home to several community events throughout the year.
 One of the liveliest is the annual Concerts in the Gardens music series on Thursdays in July.
 For a more low-tempo event, Yoga in the Gardens is also popular.
 The gardens are open seven days of the week between April 15th and September 15th.

 7. Educate the Whole Family at the Wenatchee Valley Museum and Cultural Center

-Housed in two historic downtown buildings, the Wenatchee Valley Museum and Cultural Center shares the long saga of the region’s past.
+The Wenatchee Valley Museum and Cultural Center is housed in two historic downtown buildings and shares the long saga of the region's past.
 Permanent exhibits range from Ice Age artifacts to life-size photographs depicting the 1930s Golden Age of Flight.
-Other displays include information on Washington’s apple industry and the Great Northern Railway.
+Other displays include information on Washington's apple industry and the Great Northern Railway.

 The museum is open Tuesday through Saturday from mid-morning to late-afternoon.
 Free admission is offered every first Friday of the month.